Artificial insemination & Intrauterine Insemination (IUI)

 Donor sperm treatment may involve artificial insemination (Intrauterine insemination).
 Donor sperm may be recommended for the most serious abnormalities of sperm production or where there is a high risk of passing on a genetic disease.
 Artificial insemination using donor sperm is also an option for single women or same-sex couples.

-Donor sperm is provided by either the Melbourne IVF or the Royal Women’s sperm bank (clinic-recruited), or by a man who agrees to provide sperm for use by a particular woman or couple (recipient-recruited).
+Donor sperm is provided by either Melbourne IVF (clinic-recruited), or by a man who agrees to provide sperm for use by a particular woman or couple (recipient-recruited).
+Learn more about using donor sperm.

 If your fertility specialist recommends artificial insemination, in most cases it is reasonable to complete three to six treatment cycles depending on your particular circumstances before moving onto other treatments such as IVF.